jupyter-widgets/ipywidgets/packages/schema/messages.md

 }
 ```

-The kernel side of the widget should immediately send an `update_states` message with all widgets states:
+The kernel handler for the `jupyter.widget.control` comm target should immediately send an `update_states` message with all widgets states:

 ```
 {